Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/meta_ros.md

 Tested on Nvidia Orin Nano, Ubuntu 20.04. \
 Used for RoboMaster Team Meta to control robots.

-This project is hoped to be modular and easy to maintain.
+This project is hoped to be modular, readable and easy to maintain.

 ## Dependencies